 As if the name didn’t already indicate this, on-ear headsets are notably smaller than over-ear headphones.
 The latter of which are typically cumbersome and a nuisance to save room for in an already tight bag.
 If you regularly use public transit and are tired of earbuds, we highly recommend testing out any of the options above or below.

 Another option is to look for over-ear headphones that have a smaller design, such as the Sennheiser PXC 550-II.
-While not quite as portable as on-ears, these active noise cancelling headphones are foldable and durable, so they can be easily stored in their carrying case and thrown in your backpack.
-The PXC 550-II isolates very well and its active noise cancelling capabilities are impressive considering the mid-tier pricing.
+While not quite as portable as on-ears, these active noise canceling headphones are foldable and durable, so they can be easily stored in their carrying case and thrown in your backpack.
+The PXC 550-II isolates very well and its active noise canceling capabilities are impressive considering the mid-tier pricing.

 Why you should trust SoundGuys

 We’ve clocked countless hours working with the best of what audio has to offer, enabling us to pick out the good from the bad.
 And while we may have our own personal favorite products, we understand that what we love may not be suitable for what most consumers love.
 Additionally, none of us benefit from directing readers toward one brand over another.
 Each hands-on review conducted here includes a slew of charts that we use to explain frequency response, isolation, and microphone performance.
 If you’re interested in learning how to better understand the data, click here.